 I actually discovered it on Google Maps while getting directions for Farmacy, as the Notting Hill Redemption is just around the corner from it (there’s another near Old Street Station).
 Everything is plant-based, gluten-free, refined sugar-free and, most importantly, delicious!
-I’ve loved everything from the Buddha Bowl pictured below, the Tokyo Salad to the buckwheat pancakes and the best (!) banoffee pie.
+I’ve loved everything from the Buddha Bowl pictured above, the Tokyo Salad to the buckwheat pancakes and the best (!) banoffee pie.
 The only thing I haven’t liked is their pulled jackfruit burger, which was too smokey for me, but everything else has been incredible.
 As they don’t serve alcohol they also have tons of interesting mocktails.

 This is the place for vegan Italian food – the menu features all kinds of fantastic options, notably pizza and pasta.
 The first time I went I had the Tricolore pizza (with broccoli cream, asparagus, homemade cashew mozzarella and sun-dried tomatoes, topped with mixed seeds) – you get the choice between a white, green (hemp) or black (charcoal) base as well as soft or crispy!
 (This only affects how soon they take it out of the oven).
 I had the soft charcoal one and it was a DREAM.
 This is also where I held my farewell dinner with some of the amazing people I’ve met over the year, and everyone was most impressed by the quality – and quantity! – of the food.
-The Erba Fresca (pictured below: tomato sauce, homemade cashew-mozzarella, smoked tofu, capers, leccio olives and wild rocket) that I had on a soft hemp base was absolutely divine!
+The Erba Fresca (pictured above: tomato sauce, homemade cashew-mozzarella, smoked tofu, capers, leccio olives and wild rocket) that I had on a soft hemp base was absolutely divine!

 This is a really lovely little place near Chalk Farm with an intimate feel and, it seems, an all-vegan menu.
 There are dishes with all kinds of influences – Italian, Asian, Mexican, Caribbean, as well as the option to build your own dish out of the delicious sides.
 Too much choice!
 I had the quinoa maki rolls and the incredible (!) buffalo cauliflower tostada.
 I also tried some of my boyfriend’s flavorful caribbean platter.
 Dessert couldn’t be passed over with Sticky Toffee Pudding on the menu!
 Although the Farmacy one I had later actually topped this one, it was still fantastic and an absolute must!